 Making Long Distance Relationships In College Work: Including Our 5 Step Action Plan

-What doesn’t come to mind is that you may be missing or worrying about your partner who's miles and miles away.
+What doesn’t come to mind is that you may be missing or worrying about your partner who is hundreds or even thousands of miles away.

 Lasting The Distance